gtm-templates-knowit-experience/gtm-hotjar-user-attributes/README.md

 ## Tag Settings
 ### User ID Settings
 ### Only track Users with User ID
-If selected, User Attributes will only be tracked for Users with an User ID.
+If selected, User Attributes will only be tracked for Users with a User ID.
 You must input your own User ID with this setting.

-If User Attributes are missing on some parts of the site, but User ID available, User ID will still be collected on this part of the site even if User Attributes are missing.
+If User Attributes are missing on some parts of the site, but User ID available, User ID will still be collected on this part of the site.

 ### Track all Users
 If selected, User Attributes will be tracked for all Users, whether they have a User ID or not.